codeforboston/home-energy-analysis-tool/design_temp/README.md

 The design_temp_by_county.csv uses energystar county names, But the geocode census API will return a combination and state & county ids.

+This will require a dependency 'requests'. `python -m pip install requests`

 Running `python validate_counties.py` will generate a full detailed output of information needed to lookup counties returned by the census API along with their design temps.